RiverGlide/CukeSalad/README.md

 Of course, you still have to write some code - but only the code that expresses:

-* the actions the users can perform and
+* the roles and the actions they can perform
-* the actions the users will perform to complete each task
+* the tasks and the actions involved in completing that task

 The terms *"actions"* and *"tasks"* above come from Task Analysis, as used in User Centred Design (UCD) of Human Computer Interfaces (HCI) a.k.a.
 User Experience (UX):